-To those slaves who were brought to foreign countries, they lost their families, friends, tribes, cultures and belongings and knowing not how to connect themselves to the roots which they belonged.
+To those slaves who were brought to foreign countries, they lost their families, friends, tribes, cultures and belongings and knowing not how to reconnect themselves to the roots which they belonged.

-This went on from generation to generation.
+This went on from generation to generations.
 The awareness of returning back home goes far back.
-The record shows that several organizations where created before 1848 in attempt to encourage the spirit of returning back home: The American Colonization Society, founded in 1816 by Charles Fenton Mercer, In 1811, Paul Cuffee, “a black man who was a wealthy man of property, a petitioner for equal rights for blacks” began to explore the idea of black people returning to their native land .
+The record shows that several organizations were created before 1848 in attempt to encourage the idea of returning back home: The American Colonization Society, founded in 1816 by Charles Fenton Mercer, in 1811, Paul Cuffee, “a black man who was a wealthy man of property, a petitioner for equal rights for blacks” began to explore the idea of black people returning to their native land.
 He was convinced that “opportunities for the advancement of black people were limited in America, and he became interested in African colonization.”
-With the help of some Quakers in Philadelphia, he was able to transport thirty eight blacks to Freetown, Sierra Leone in 1815.
+With the help of some Quakers in Philadelphia, he was able to transport thirty-eight blacks to Freetown, Sierra Leone in 1815.

-WILLIAMS: I wish to have the luxury of knowing what tribe we came from and having all of those records available .
-It is one of our struggles as African-Americans, our lack of documentation.
-It is difficult to find documents and pictures due to slavery, financial issues, etc…”
+WILLIAMS: I wish to have the luxury of knowing what tribe we came from and having all of those records available.
+It is one of our struggles as African Americans, our lack of documentations.
+It is difficult to find documents and pictures due to slavery, financial issues, etc.…”

 This was a clear different approach towards the prophecy and an assurance to all children of Africa about the undeniable support they have if returned; it was a declaration of real work, no longer a matter of just words or theory, but a concrete action that was taken.

-SE Dialungana Kingani Salomon Paul, (Spiritual Leader of the EJCSK 1993-2001) laid the first stone for the construction of the Town dedicated to African-Americans in Nkendolo/Dialungana Kiangani Solomon Paul is the second Son of father Simon Kimbangu and mother Muilu Kiawanga Mary.
+SE Dialungana Kiangani Salomon Paul, (Spiritual Leader of the EJCSK 1993-2001) laid the first stone for the construction of the Town dedicated to African Americans in Nkendolo/Dialungana Kiangani Solomon Paul is the second Son of Father Simon Kimbangu and mother Muilu Kiawanga Mary.
 He was married to Kiwasisilua with whom he had several children.